 Many people cross their legs when they sit down.
-If you’re one of them, you may want to rethink your actions.
+If you’re one of them, you may want to adjust your habit.
 Crossing your legs isn’t doing your circulation or your veins any favors.
 A cross-legged position puts unnecessary pressure on specific areas of your body.
-This pressure can lead to circulatory problems and ultimately contribute to vein disease, or venous insufficiency.
+This pressure can lead to circulatory problems and ultimately contribute to vein disease or venous insufficiency.

 When you sit for extended periods, you may notice that your feet, legs, or buttocks begin to tingle and sometimes may become completely numb.
 This occurs because of constricted blood flow to these areas of the body.
 Sitting with crossed legs or crossed ankles can make it even harder for your blood to keep flowing.
 These positions can strain your circulatory system and damage your veins.